evadeltor/GmId_Streamlit_LookUpTables/README.md

 ## Create your graph
 The goal of this page is to create any graph that the designer requires instead of the limited options that provide the rest of the design.
-Moreover, what we can do is overlap multiple graphs as I will show
+Moreover, what we can do is overlap multiple graphs as I will show in the following example extracted from [1]; this allow us to design shortly.
 ![image](https://github.com/user-attachments/assets/4280c985-d814-4110-8eb2-a711703c20d4)

 ## Cross Lookup
+Finally, the third mode is to have a plot between ratios, an example would be GM_ID and JD.
 ![image](https://github.com/user-attachments/assets/ce26cd1a-90ae-4ef5-aea3-d7ac2fd975d6)

+## References and Guidelines
+To expand the knowledge on how to apply the Gm/Id methology it is recommeneded to go to Systematic Design of Analog CMOS Circuits: Using Pre-Computed Lookup Tables.
+It is also recommended the course of Dr.Hesham on gm/id methodology.